Ex-32/snakEFI/README.md

 make img
 ```

-which will create the `snakefi.img` file, which can then be run manually as described [here](https://github.com/Ex-32/snakefi/#running-the-vm-image) or by running `make run`
+which will create the `snakEFI.img` file, which can then be run manually as described [here](https://github.com/Ex-32/snakefi/#running-the-vm-image) or by running `make run`